alttch/busrt/docs/rpc_blocking.rst

 Secondary clients
 =================

-To solve the above and some other blocking problems, ELBUS gives a powerful
+To solve the above and some other blocking problems, BUS/RT gives a powerful
 tool: secondary clients.

 When a client is registered with a name "NAME%%SFX", it is considered by the